- Docs

 |---|---|

 Recommended settings: Deactivate on completion, but don't delete.
-Users can delete manually if they want, and WordPress Site Health will remind them.
-This gives users control while keeping things tidy.
+Your users can delete manually if they want, and WordPress Site Health will remind them.
+This keeps things tidy while leaving control in their hands.

 Publish